RobTillaart/RunAvgWeight/README.md

 - **float getStandardDeviation()** returns the standard deviation of the current content.
 More than one element needs to be added to be calculable.
 - **float getStandardError()** returns the standard error of the current content.
+- **float getCoefficientOfVariation()** returns coefficient of variation.
+This is defined as standardDeviation / Average.
+It indicates if the distribution is relative small ( < 1) or relative wide ( > 1).
+Note it has no meaning when the average is zero (or close to zero).
 - **float getMin()** returns minimum value since last **clear()**.
 This value does not need to be in the internal buffer any more.
 Useful for graphing long term minima.
 - **float getMax()** returns maximum value since last **clear()**.
 This value does not need